Hudson's Bay CEO sees more deals after Kaufhof buy

-BERLIN (Reuters) - Hudson’s Bay Co (HBC.TO) plans more acquisitions after its 2.8 billion euros ($3 billion) deal to buy Germany’s Kaufhof department store chain, Chief Executive Jerry Storch said on Wednesday.
+BERLIN, Nov 18 (Reuters) - Hudson’s Bay Co plans more acquisitions after its 2.8 billion euros ($3 billion) deal to buy Germany’s Kaufhof department store chain, Chief Executive Jerry Storch said on Wednesday.

 “We’re just starting.
 We’ll continue to grow and grow because scale is so vital,” Storch told the German retail congress, adding Hudson’s Bay would “continue to acquire”.